Man (27) due in court in connection with dog theft in Cork

 Gardaí arrest suspect for questioning about hammer attack and theft of animal

-Denis McCarthy was walking his dog, a French bulldog, on Ballincollie Road in Ballyvolane when he was robbed.
+Denis McCarthy was walking his dog Rocco on Ballincollie Road in Ballyvolane when he was robbed.
 Photograph: Facebook

 A 27-year-old man is due in court on Tuesday morning in connection with a hammer attack and dog theft in Cork city.

-Denis McCarthy was walking his dog, a French bulldog, on Ballincollie Road in Ballyvolane on the afternoon April 11th when he was robbed.
+Denis McCarthy was walking his dog, a French pitbull named Rocco, on Ballincollie Road in Ballyvolane on the afternoon April 11th when he was robbed.

 A man wearing a mask jumped out of a car and began swinging a hammer at Mr McCarthy before grabbing his dog and speeding off with it in the car which was driven by another man.